 Things to see & do in Verona

 The main draw for a lot of tourists in Verona is Juliet’s House and the famous balcony.
-It’s an iconic site and there’s also a small museum which is an interesting visit.
+It’s an iconic site and there’s also a small museum.

 This is also a good city for a leisurely honeymoon – there are places like the Giusti Gardens which is a lovely palace and classic Italian garden that’s really picturesque for an afternoon stroll.